GoldenEye 007 (2010 video game): Development

 James Bond film producer Michael G. Wilson spoke in June 2010 about Daniel Craig's participation in revisiting the story from the original film.
 "When we first pitched the game to him, he was really excited about it.
 He thought the original game was great.
 Daniel plays a lot of games and... gives us a lot of good criticism.
 We'll show him what the plan is and he'll suggest changes and get very hands-on."
 Wilson went on to say that Craig is aware of the original game's impact, but that his on-screen interpretation of James Bond also required changes to the tone of the story and an increased physical nature to the gameplay.

 Eurocom hired motion graphics director Alex Donne Johnson (founder of DAZZLE SHIP) to collaborate with Carlos Villareal Kwasek to create the intro title sequence and cut scenes for the game.

 David Arnold, composer of the 007 film scores from Tomorrow Never Dies until Quantum of Solace, composed the game's score.
 Nicole Scherzinger performs the title song "GoldenEye", a cover version of the film's theme which was originally performed by Tina Turner.
 The game's script is penned by Bruce Feirstein, the co-writer of the GoldenEye film, who has described several changes made to update the story in the fifteen years since its release; for example, Alec Trevelyan's motivations have changed, as the character's backstory involving a Lienz Cossack father would make Trevelyan seventy-one years old in 2010, while Valentin Zukovsky no longer has any connection to the KGB.
 Feirstein also cited a sequence of the game set at a Dubai arms fair.
 Rory Kinnear reprises his role from Quantum of Solace as Bill Tanner, M's Chief of Staff.

+Release

+GoldenEye 007 was released in North America on 2 November 2010 and in Europe on 5 November 2010.

+GoldenEye 007: Reloaded was released in North America on 1 November 2011.
+It was released in South Korea on December 9, 2011 by Sony Computer Entertainment Korea.